PaskLab/adastry-ui/docs/docs/export/transaction-csv.md

 | 2022-02-24 21:44:51Z |             |               | 1.5             | ADA               |            |              | 1.73             | USD                |       | MINTING/BURNING                                                          | 76c24dc40ab2...               |
 |                      |             |               | 1               | NFT1              |            |              |                  |                    |       | NFT1 = SpaceBud4040 [asset1zkug...]
 (Subpart of txHash: 76c24dc40ab2...) | (SpaceBud4040)76c24dc40ab2... |

-- Same to above **Default** format, except for the **Metadata** field and currency symbol.
+- Same as above **Default** format, except for the **Metadata** field and currency symbol.
 - **Sent & Received Native Assets (token & NFT)**
-  - Support for Cardano native assets is not completed yet on **Koinly**, the current official workaround is the use of placeholders.
+  - Support for Cardano native assets is not yet completed on **Koinly**, the current official workaround is the use of placeholders.
     - The **NFT** asset name is replaced by placeholder like NFT1, NFT2, etc. The real name and asset fingerprint will be added in the description field.
     - The **Token** asset name is replaced by placeholder like NULL1, NULL2, etc. The real name and asset fingerprint will be added in the description field.
   - Some token are currently supported on Koinly, you can later edit the transaction and search for the right asset using its fingerprint, ie: asset1h7jsujzt4s8...